marcpaterno/spack_retreat/plan-for-standard-builds.md

    The LArSoft collaboration and the SciSoft team will together decide on compilers to be supported.

 3. A Spack environment will be created corresponding to each standard build.
-   Users of the standard builds will be able to use `spack env activate` (or the alias, `spacktivate`) to activate the standard environment, and then build their software against that standard environment.
+   Users of the standard builds will be able to use `spack env activate` (or the alias, `spacktivate`) to activate the standard environment, and also build their software against that standard environment.
    Users who are developing all or part of LArSoft itself will be able to set up the standard environment, then build the relevant parts of LArSoft in addition to their own experiment's software stack.

 4. Experiments that are part of the LArSoft collaboration should use standard builds, preferably one of the *most recent*, as the base for their own development builds.